-Our specialists at Imperial & Legal will be there for you to plan tax issues for property deals and minimise tax burden.
+Our specialists at Imperial & Legal are happy to plan your taxation in real estate deals and minimise tax burden.

-Below you will find main property taxes in the UK, and for each we can advise how to minimise the bill.
+Below you will find main property-related taxes in the UK, and for each we can advise how to minimise the bill.

 Stamp Duty Land Tax (SDLT)